ParhamP/EMCM/README.md

 ## Example

-The MATLAB file for this example can be found in "examples/lorenz folder".
+The MATLAB file for this example can be found in "examples/lorenz/" folder.

 ```Matlab
 % Generate two time-series data